Dorset LRF Privacy Notice & Policy

 We apply strict security controls to the systems to ensure that access is limited to those who need to see it.

 We use Send Word Now/ OnSolve or the Dorset Prepared Alerting System, which has a data centre within the European Union.
 We use Mail Chimp for processing our consultation and evaluation work.
 Mailchimp is an American company and information is protected under the EU/US Privacy Shield agreement.
+We also use Survey Monkey for processing additional consultation and evaluation work.
+Survey Monkey is an American company that has data centre servers in the European Union.

 The information we collect is held for as long as the individual remains the point of contact.
 Information is removed from publication on request from the individual or organisation.